Morgan Stanley lifts Unilever PLC [UL] price estimate. Who else is bullish?

-Unilever PLC [NYSE: UL] price surged by 0.88 percent to reach at $0.43.
+Unilever PLC [NYSE: UL] stock went on an upward path that rose over 1.53% on Thursday, amounting to a one-week price increase of more than 3.27%.
 The company report on August 30, 2022 that Meeting the Need: Unilever Supports America’s Food Banks at a Time of Surging Demand.

 Sponsored